unlock-protocol/unlock/unlock-protocol-com/blog/dynamic-nft.md

 We now only have to generate the `image` itself.
 Using the same technique, it would be perfectly possible create an SVG (or another image type!) on the fly, but Tales of Elatora used another approach: dynamically generating URLs pointing to files pre-uploaded on IPFS.
 Then, they use the contract's state to generate the URL that it needs to point to.

-Caroline and David generated all the possible combinations of avatars and weapons (including the absence weapon), and background and then uploaded all of them to IPFS using the following pattern: `{avatar-id}-{weapon-id}-{background}.svg`.
+Caroline and David, leads on the Tales of Elatora project, generated images of all the possible combinations of avatars, weapons and backgrounds (including the absence of a weapon), and then uploaded all of the images to IPFS using the following pattern: `{avatar-id}-{weapon-id}-{background}.svg`.

 The hook implements its own `tokenURI` method.